arkay17/katacoda-scenarios/bdd-behave/background.md

+Background - another keyword - only one background in a feature file, placed before all scenarios These steps are run before any scenario in the feature, but after 'before scenario' setup in environment.py

 ## Add a background to the feature file - implements before every scenario

 Copy or type this code into `weekend.feature`: